biringaChi/Lines/README.md

 ## Description
-Lines (<a href="https://biringachidera.com" target="_blank">biringachidera.com</a>) is a personal portfolio website to showcase some of my work.
+lines (<a href="https://biringachidera.com" target="_blank">biringachidera.com</a>) is a personal portfolio website to showcase some of my work.
 Built using HTML5, CSS3 and Vanilla Javascript, and hosted with GitHub Pages.